tsherif/scroll-em/README.md

 ScrollEm is a JavaScript library for creating scrolling animations on a web page.
 ScrollEm allows the user to make numeric CSS properties vary based on the current vertical scroll position of the page.

+ScrollEm was used to build [my personal website](http://tareksherif.ca/).

 Usage
 ------